-2.1 The Parties agree that the provisions of this Agreement will be binding upon each of the Parties \\\ effective as of the Effective Date.
+2.1 The Parties agree that the provisions of this Agreement will be binding upon each of the Parties effective as of the Effective Date.

 2.2 Notwithstanding any other provision herein, in any Schedule attached hereto or any Predecessor Agreement, in the event of any conflict or inconsistency between or among the provisions of this Agreement (including without limitation the attached Schedules) and any Predecessor Agreement, the provisions of this Agreement will prevail.
-In the event of any conflict or inconsistency between or among the Predecessor Agreements specifically, the order of precedence, to the extent that a specific Predecessor Agreement is still in full force and effect, shall be: a) the Additional Limited Guarantee (solely with respect to the Outstanding Obligations (as defined below)); b) the MVC II Agreement (solely with respect to the Outstanding Obligations); c) the Assignment and Assumption Agreement, d) the Supply
+In the event of any conflict or inconsistency between or among the Predecessor Agreements specifically, the order of precedence, to the extent that a specific Predecessor Agreement is still in full force and effect, shall be: a) the Additional Limited Guarantee (solely with respect to the Outstanding Obligations); c) the Assignment and Assumption Agreement, d) the Supply